harleypig/bw-serve-client/docs/development.md

 The Error/Logging module should be designed to be agnostic of specific error object and logging implementations.
 It MUST:

-- Accept optional error handling and logging objects during the instantiation of an API class.
+- accept optional error handling and logging objects during the instantiation of an API class.
-- If no custom error handler is provided, implement minimal error handling that can construct and return error objects based on a defined error level setting.
+- if no custom error handler is provided, implement minimal error handling that can construct and return error objects based on a defined error level setting.
-- If no custom logger is provided, implement minimal logging that logs messages based on a defined log level setting.
+- if no custom logger is provided, use python's logging library
-- Ensure that all interactions that might result in an error or require logging are processed through these mechanisms.
-- Allow users of the library to define the granularity of error reporting and logging by setting appropriate error level and log level thresholds.
+- allow users of the library to define the granularity of error reporting and logging by setting appropriate error level and log level thresholds.

 ## API Class Instructions